barissglc/Spark-California-Housing-Regression/README.md

 ✔ **Performance Metrics**: Models are evaluated using **RMSE, MAE, and R²** to ensure optimal performance.
 ✔ **Final Outcome**: The **Random Forest model** achieved the highest accuracy and best overall performance.
 (RMSE: 44570.355263381374)

+**NOTE: This project was developed for the Milli Teknoloji Akademisi Artificial Intelligence Specialization Program.**

 ---

 ## 📉 Visualizations